timothyhollabaugh/main-server/backend/README.md

 `GET /users/?searchterm=searchtype,parameter`
 Searches users
-  + Available search terms: fisrt_name, last_name, email, and banner_id
+  + Available search terms: first_name, last_name, email, and banner_id
   + Available search types: partial, exact
   + Parameter is what needs to be searched
   + Multiple searches can be done by seperating them with an &